Our Lady of the Rocks – Bay of Kotor Montenegro

 Tour Perast and Our Lady of the Rocks from Kotor.
 Booking details HERE

-The day we visited the island we caught a boat from Perast.
-We were accompanied by Gojko Samardzic from Kotor Private Guide.
+The day we visited the island, we caught a boat from Perast.
+Gojko Samardzic from Kotor Private Guide accompanied us.

-We highly recommend Kotor Private Guide for any tours around the Kotor area, as Gojko is a local and has a wealth of personal knowledge that he shared with us.
+We highly recommend Kotor Private Guide for any tours around the Kotor area, as Gojko is a local with a wealth of personal knowledge he shared with us.
 It was fantastic to hear all about a place from someone who lived there and was so passionate about his local area.

 Gojko told us about the history of Perast and the island on our boat trip out to Our Lady of the Rocks.